valentinjahanmanesh/TipSee/README.md

     /// bubble's background color
     public  var backgroundColor: UIColor

-    /// preferred position for the bubble, this is preferred because sometimes there is not enough space there, TipC needs to choose a better place to put the bubble public  var position: BubblePosition?
+    /// preferred position for the bubble, this is preferred because sometimes there is not enough space there, TipSee needs to choose a better place to put the bubble public  var position: BubblePosition?

     /// text font